How a hysterectomy might affect your sex life, how long you should wait before having sex again and how to cope with issues such as vaginal dryness.

 It can also help to read about how other women have coped with similar experiences.
 You can read about women's experiences of hysterectomy at healthtalk.org.

 If you have your ovaries removed as well as your uterus, this will trigger the menopause whatever your age.
 The change in hormone levels that occur during the menopause can affect your sex life.
-Read more about sex after menopause and how to deal with any problems.
+Read more about the menopause and how to deal with any problems.

 Some women have less interest in sex after having a hysterectomy.
 If this happens to you, your interest in sex may return as your recovery progresses.